 - Where virgin fibres are used, make sure the fibres do not come from Ancient and Endangered Forests, and that wood fibre that is used is FSC certified while increasing the volume of FSC 100% certified inputs from sources that have achieved FSC Forest Management certification on the ground over time.

 Areas where the company is showing leadership

-The company has reached out to engage in discussions with Canopy and has attended a CanopyStyle Audit training and is now in contract negotiations for the verification audit.
+The company reached out to engage in discussions with Canopy and has attended a CanopyStyle Audit training, and has had multiple conversations with Canopy.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes